Ranger in a Bag at Westonbirt

 We recommend half a day to get the most out of this activity.
 If you’re planning a full day visit, you can add a second bag, or use our free learning resources.

 Ranger in a Bag is suitable for children aged 4 – 11, with enough resources for 35 children.
-They cost £15 per bag.
+The hire charge is £15 per bag.

 Ranger in a Bag themes